 Collect at Your Full Retirement Age

 You can also enroll in benefits once you reach your full retirement age (FRA).
-Take a look at the SSA chart below to find yours.

 Waiting until FRA means you’re eligible for your entire primary insurance amount, or 100% of your eligible benefit.
 Your primary insurance amount is the figure the SSA calculates when determining benefits off of your work record.